Single- versus Multi-Carrier Terahertz-Band Communications: A Comparative Study: Simulation Results and Discussion

 \subsection{CCDF of PAPR}

-The WF's PAPR CCDFs are compared in Fig. \ref{sim_papr} for different scenarios assuming Nyquist sampling.
-Figure~\ref{fig:compare_papr} shows that SC-FDE achieves the best performance (lowest PAPR), followed by DFT-s-OFDM and OTFS, which outperform CP-OFDM and OQAM/FBMC.
-In particular, DFT-s-OFDM with $\bar{M}\!=\!64$ and OTFS with $N\!=\!4$ show $\unit[2.1]{dB}$ and $\unit[1.9]{dB}$ PAPR gains compared to CP-OFDM, respectively.
-Furthermore, DFT-s-OFDM PAPR is dependent on $\bar{M}$ ($\unit[2.2]{dB}$ increase between $\bar{M}\!=\!8$ and $\bar{M}\!=\!64$), whereas OTFS PAPR is dependent on $N$ \eqref{eq:CCDF_theo_otfs} ($\unit[2.7]{dB}$ increase between $N\!=\!2$ and $N\!=\!4$).
-OQAM/FBMC is worst performing ($\unit[0.5]{dB}$ worse than CP-OFDM) due to per-subcarrier pulse-shaping.
-The CP-OFDM simulations are in agreement with theory~\eqref{eq:CCDF_theo_ofdm}.
-However, we did not include OTFS theoretical bounds as the approximation in~\eqref{eq:CCDF_theo_otfs} is only valid for high $N$ values (Fig.~\ref{fig:compare_MandN_cpofdm_otfs_32linear}).
-All schemes (except OQAM/FBMC) apply rectangular pulse-shaping; no pulse-shaping with SC-FDE.
+A comparison among the waveforms using different settings and assuming Nyquist sampling is illusrrated in Fig.~\ref{fig:compare_papr}.
+All schemes (except OQAM/FBMC) apply rectangular pulse-shaping.
+SC-FDE achieves the best performance (lowest PAPR), followed by DFT-s-OFDM and DFT-s-OTFS, which outperform OTFS, CP-OFDM, and OQAM/FBMC.
+In particular, DFT-s-OFDM with $\bar{M}\!=\!8$ and DFT-s-OTFS with $\bar{N}\!=\!8$ show $\unit[3.3]{dB}$ and $\unit[3]{dB}$ PAPR gains compared to CP-OFDM at a CCDF of $10^{-3}$, respectively.
+Furthermore, DFT-s-OFDM PAPR is dependent on $\bar{M}$ ($\unit[1.8]{dB}$ increase between $\bar{M}\!=\!8$ and $\bar{M}\!=\!64$ at a CCDF of $10^{-3}$) while DFT-s-OTFS PAPR is dependent on $\bar{N}$ ($\unit[1.2]{dB}$ increase between $\bar{N}\!=\!4$ and $\bar{N}\!=\!8$ at a CCDF of $10^{-3}$), whereas OTFS PAPR is dependent on $N$ \eqref{eq:CCDF_theo_otfs} ($\unit[2.7]{dB}$ increase between $N\!=\!2$ and $N\!=\!4$ at a CCDF of $10^{-3}$).
+Note that, as expected from analysis in Sec.\ref{sec:papr_impact}, OTFS shows good characteristics only for small $N$.
+OQAM/FBMC is worst performing ($\unit[0.9]{dB}$ worse than CP-OFDM at a CCDF of $10^{-3}$) due to inherent per-subcarrier pulse-shaping.
+The CP-OFDM simulations are in agreement with approximation~\eqref{eq:CCDF_theo_otfs}.
+However, this is not the case for OTFS as the theoretical bound in~\eqref{eq:CCDF_theo_otfs} is only valid for high $N$ values \cite{surabhi2019peak}.